 The most inspiring social media photo of the week (as picked by Zoggs) will win a pair of Predator goggles.

-During dry land training, focus on setting up a three times a week fitness habit.
+Before starting in the water, focus on setting up a three times a week fitness habit on dry land.
 The aim is to move your cardiovascular fitness up a notch, building shoulder strength and flexibility and preparing to swim after a long locked down winter.
 There are also some simple exercises to help prepare you for getting back in the water.

 Aim for three sessions a week.
 Four sessions is ambitious and will speed up your fitness gains; two will contribute if it’s all you can do.
 If you do have access to a pool, begin the water work and just repeat weeks until you feel comfortable.